-These are devices that we use to input data to the computer.
-Examples include keyboard, mouse, joystick, and touch screen. trackball, and touchpad among others.
+Input Devices: These are devices that we use to input data to the computer.
+Examples include keyboard, mouse, joystick, and touch screen.
+Trackball and touchpad among others.

-These are devices that present data out of the computer to the user.
+Output Devices: These devices present data out of the computer to the user.
 Examples include a microphone, headphones, or a speaker.

-A Bluetooth adapter is a USB device designed to receive and transmit Bluetooth signals wirelessly.
-The adapter is plugged to any USB ports in your computer.
+Computer Expansion Cards: A Bluetooth adapter is a USB device designed to receive and transmit Bluetooth signals wirelessly.
+The adapter is plugged to any USB ports on your computer.
 A good example is a network interface card.

-NIC is a hardware component that connects a computer to a network source.
-We usually connect our computer to the internet source through an RJ45 ethernet cable.
+Network Interface Card (NIC): NIC is a hardware component that connects a computer to a network source.
+We usually connect our computer to the internet source through an RJ45 Ethernet cable.